 NOTE: In an attempt to decrease the number of applicant errors within the budget section of the application, GCA is using a budget form, which combines both the budget and budget breakdowns and automatically transfers the totals from the breakdowns to the budget.
-Applicants who have applied in previous years should review the Budget guidelines carefully for complete details on the new form, and contact GCA with any questions.

-Complete the FY25 Bridge Grant Budget Form and attach it to the application.
-The form can be found at https://gaarts.org/grants/bridge-grant/.
-In the budget form, you will complete a short three-year organizational budget form and a more extensive budget form for FY25.
+Complete the FY26 General Operating Support Grant Budget Form and attach it to the application.
+The form can be found at https://gaarts.org/grants/General-Operating-Support-Grant/.
+In the budget form, you will complete a short three-year organizational budget form and a more extensive budget form for FY26.
 The lines highlighted on the budget form require a breakdown.
 There are eight subsequent worksheets which correspond to the eight budget lines requiring breakdowns.
 The breakdowns should list the components that make up the total for that budget line.
-The ninth additional worksheet is for any in-kind donations.
+The ninth worksheet is for any in-kind donations.
+The total from each worksheet will autofill in the corresponding budget line